Dublin – Delectable Food Experiences At Every Turn

 Oh, how we love Fallon & Byrne.
 Wine bar.
 Restaurant.
 Wedding venue.
 Food hall.
 Fallon and Byrne is all things to all people and if you indulge in one gourmet experience on your trip to Dublin, this should probably be it.

 Everything that Fallon & Byrne does is driven by quality, sustainability, and local sourcing, wherever possible.
-Which means that, if it is possible to procure it ethically, organically, locally, they will.
+This means that, if it is possible to procure it ethically, organically, locally, they will.
 If it’s not, they will find the best possible alternative.
 Here, you will be able to browse locally reared rare breed meats, traditionally butchered; buy organic salmon ethically sourced from Clare Island; or delight in a dazzling array of groceries traditionally sourced from around the globe (with an eye on air miles, of course).

 And the cheese and charcuterie – oh, the cheese and charcuterie!
 Myriad perfectly matured cheeses nestle alongside delectable Parma ham; delicately smoked fish jostles for space with beautifully prepared antipasti and divine olives.
 Add a loaf of freshly baked baguette from the artisan bakery and a good bottle of red from the grocers, and you have the perfect picnic in an instant.